Noun + Preposition Collocations in English (With Examples & Practice)

 • I took a lesson in windsurfing last summer.

-• Jill has been showing an interest in biology ever since she was a child.
+• Jill has shown an interest in biology since she was a child.

-• We are experiencing a steady increase in population.
+• We are seeing a steady increase in

 • Bob didn’t have much success in his career.